cosmos/sdk-tutorials/hello-world/tutorial/index.md

 }
 ```

-We want to make sure the receiving chain has content on the creator of a blog post.
-We add this value to our IBC `packet`.
+To make sure the receiving chain has content on the creator of a blog post, add this value to the IBC `packet`.
-`SendIbcPost` message automatically has the content of the `sender` of the message, this value is already used and verified as the signer of the message.
-We can therefore add the `msg.Sender` as creator to the new packet before sending it over IBC
+The content of the `sender` of the message is automatically included in `SendIbcPost` message.
+The sender is verified as the signer of the message, so you can add the `msg.Sender` as the creator to the new packet before it is sent over IBC.

 ```go
 // planet/x/blog/keeper/msg_server_ibcPost.go